Velocidex/velociraptor-docs/content/vql_reference/plugin/yara/_index.md

 accessor is used to open the various files which allows this plugin to work across raw ntfs, zip members or indeed process memory.

+There are two modes supported.
+If the accessor is "process" or "file", we delegate scanning directly to the yara library.
+This allows yara to see the entire file and apply signatures that span large offset differences (e.g. a signature looking for a string in the middle of the file and the header).

-Scanning proceeds by reading a block from the file, then applying the yara rule on the block.
-This will fail if the signature is split across block boundary.
-You can choose the block size to be appropriate.
+For other accessors we need to use buffer scanning.
+In this mode, Velociraptor will read buffers from the accessor and apply the yara library to the buffer.
+Due to limitations in the yara API, it is not possible to match signatures that are split on buffer boundaries.
+You can choose the block size to try to fit the entire signature with each block.

 If the accessor is **not** specified we use the yara library to directly open the file itself without Velociraptor's accessor